 You have probably noticed as you drive on the highways in Kansas and Missouri that most of the tractor-trailer trucks sharing the road with you belong to large companies.
 In fact, only around 11 percent of truck drivers are independent owner-operators.
 This means that when a truck driver makes a mistake or acts carelessly and you are injured as a result, the odds are that he has a major corporation with a team of attorneys behind him.
-If you are hoping to file a lawsuit against the driver or his employer, you will have to be ready to respond to their insurance company and be well-prepared with evidence to prove your claim.
+If you are hoping to file a lawsuit against the driver or his employer following a truck accident, you will have to be ready to respond to their insurance company and be well-prepared with evidence to prove your claim.

 Don’t Accept the First Offer

 Often in truck accident cases, the driver’s insurance company will offer the victim a quick settlement.
 This might happen before you’ve even had a chance to have your injuries fully assessed by a doctor.
 It is very important that you not accept the first offer that is made because it is most likely going to be a very low offer and will not cover the expenses you could be facing.
 It is also important that you not make a statement to either the driver’s insurance agent or your own, and definitely do not agree to have your statement recorded.
 These are all tactics the trucking company will use to lower their potential payout and to avoid a lawsuit.
 Rather than working with the insurance companies right away, your first step should be to hire an experienced truck accident attorney and your next step will be to gather the evidence you will need to support the claim that you deserve to be compensated.

 A truck accident attorney will know exactly what evidence to gather to support your case.
 You will need proof that the accident was caused by the truck driver’s actions or because of a mechanical defect on the truck itself.
 Some of the evidence an attorney will be able to collect for you includes: